 The Georgetown Lombardi Comprehensive Cancer Center at MedStar Georgetown University Hospital is often curing patients with high-risk and distant metastatic melanoma with FDA-approved and research immunotherapy treatments.
 Now the standard of care and the backbone for new research studies, these immunotherapies work by restoring the function of tumor specific immune cells inside the tumor, enabling the immune system to fight the cancer on its own.
 These approaches are not chemotherapy and therefore do not have the side effects traditionally associated with chemotherapy.
-Instead, side effects are all related to activation of the immune system and can be addressed without altering the effectiveness of the immunotherapy.
+Instead, side effects are related to activation of the immune system and can be addressed without altering the effectiveness of the immunotherapy.
 Similar outcomes are now seen in a range of advanced skin cancers beyond melanoma.